functionalgenomics/jobads/index.md

 ## Compensation and benefits

-We offer a full-time two-year contract starting on the first trimester of 2023, funded by the CZI, with a gross salary in the range 34,000-41,000 EUR/year, according to experience and qualifications, and including the standard health benefits of an European Union member state.
+We offer a full-time two-year contract starting on the third trimester of 2023, funded by the CZI, with a gross salary of a PhD student, about 17,000 EUR/year (monthly gross salary of about 1,400EUR), including the standard health benefits of an European Union member state.

 ## Application process